UW ACE Chapter

 • Their successor is trained.

-The Secretary is a signing authority.
+The Vice-President is a signing authority.

 The Treasurer ensures that: